tethysplatform/tethys/docs/tutorials/getting_started/bokeh_integration.rst

       {{ script|safe }}
     {% endblock %}

 As you can see, the script context variable has been added to the app_content block.
-If you start tethys and go the home page of this app you should see something like this:
+If you start tethys and go to the home page of this app you should see something like this:

 .. figure:: ../../images/tutorial/bokeh_integration/bokeh_integration_1.png
     :width: 650px